 WHITE PINE TOURING

-White Pine is reporting that, as of Tuesday morning, grooming operations have been suspended as Park City waits for more snow to fall.
+White Pine is reporting that, as of Friday morning, grooming operations have been suspended as Park City waits for more snow to fall.
 Only about half a kilometer of track is ready for action.
-Conditions on the rest of the terrain are spotty at best.
+Conditions on the rest of the terrain are spotty at best, but White Pine will be opening up more terrain as the snow allows.
 White Pine Touring operates a 20K+ cross-country ski center at Park City Golf Course, with 3K, 5K and 10K+ loops perfect for the beginner, intermediate and advanced classic or skate skier.
 For information, go to http://www.whitepinetouring.com or call 435-649-6249.

 JEREMY RANCH NORDIC SKIING

-The Jeremy Ranch Nordic Center is open to the public.
+The Jeremy Ranch Nordic Center is open to the public, but operations have been suspended pending more snow.
 For $14 a day, a non-member can ski on the trails operated by the club.
 After 2 p.m., the half-day rate is $10.
 A season pass costs $150 for an individual or $200 for a family.
 Lessons are also available.
 Prices for members are discounted.
 Visit http://www.thejeremy.com for a complete list of rates and services.

 Mountain Trails Foundation reports that conditions are deteriorating on most trails, and coverage is all but gone in most of Round Valley.
 Please don’t use the trails until more snow falls.
 Grooming has been put on hold to wait for more snow.
 For updates, visit mountain trails.org or facebook.com/mountaintrailsfoundation.
 For any trail maintenance concerns, email Rick at firstname.lastname@example.org .